VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 illustrates how the process manager is implemented as a state machine that receives messages, changes its state, and sends new messages.

-> **DeveloperPersona:** Notice how we generate a new Guid to identify
-> the new reservation.
-We use these Guids to correlate messages to the
-> correct process manager and aggregate instances.
+> **MarkusPersona:** Notice how we generate a new globally unique identifier (GUID) to identify the new reservation.
+We use these GUIDs to correlate messages to the correct process manager and aggregate instances.

 When the **SeatsAvailability** aggregate receives a **MakeReservation** command, it makes a reservation if there are enough